5 Star Trusted Rating

 >

-In a bold and unprecedented move, Argentina is on the road to launching its first Citizenship by Investment (CBI) program, joining a small but growing list of nations offering citizenship in exchange for financial investment.
-The program, expected to open later in 2025, would allow foreign nationals to secure Argentine citizenship by investing a minimum of $500,000 into qualified sectors of the national economy.
 The initiative comes at a critical moment in Argentina’s economic transformation under President Javier Milei, who has promised sweeping reforms to attract foreign capital, reduce inflation, and stabilize the country’s long-volatile economy.
-It is noteworthy that Milei's administration achieved Argentina's first annual budget surplus in 14 years, recording a surplus of 0.3% of GDP in 2024 .
-Despite a slight contraction of 1.8% in 2024, Argentina's economy is projected to grow by 5.5% in 2025, driven by increased consumption and investment.
+It is noteworthy that Milei's administration achieved Argentina's first annual budget surplus in 14 years.
 In April 2025, Argentina secured a $20 billion loan agreement with the International Monetary Fund (IMF) to support its economic reforms.
 The government also lifted most currency controls, allowing individuals and businesses to purchase U.S. dollars without restrictions, thereby improving investor confidence.

-Argentina is preparing to introduce its first-ever Citizenship by Investment (CBI) program, signaling a major shift in its immigration and economic policies.
-Several strategic factors explain why the government is launching this program now:
+Argentina is preparing to launch its first-ever Citizenship by Investment (CBI) program later in 2026, signaling a major shift in its immigration and economic policy.

 Economic Stabilization & Urgent Need for Capital